some0necoding/pwman/README.md

 ### Needed Libs

-The only third party library needed to make Pwman run is [gpgme](https://gnupg.org/software/gpgme/index.html), which provides functions for asymmetric cryptography.
+[gpgme](https://gnupg.org/software/gpgme/index.html), which provides functions for gpg encryption, is needed to make Pwman run.
 Even if it's likely already installed on your system, check for its installation.

 ### Installation using make